pipo24/whatthewdi12/Answers.md

 RANE:
 "is this bonus for free nandos?"

-"alright, its basically like this...",
-"Gerry the project is up here!",
-"When in doubt: pizza!",
-"What the fuck is gerry doing here",
-"/giphy ****",
-"i just realised your surname was gotsell: one word. i thought it was a rap phrase i hadn't heard of yet", "im hungry",
+"im hungry"
-"no homework? =D",
+"no homework? =D"

-"rane? rain?",
-"who invented rugby?",
+CLASS:
+"I stayed up until 4am trying to fix a bug"
+"mta subway... death to ruby"
+"/giphy ****"
-"duck debugging - never to be seen again",
+"duck debugging - never to be seen again"
-"lets talk about the queen",
-"im lost",
-"brain explosion",
-"at least im hanging from a strawberry tree",
-"Gerry and James - modern love story",
+"Gerry and James - modern love story"
-"note to james: Frustrated man charged by police after shooting his uncooperative computer",